vgopal02/CoffeeQuiz/README.md

 -   The Website has been tested on Google Chrome, Firefox and Safari browsers.

--   The website has been viewed on different devices such as Desktop, Laptop, iPhone5, iPhone 6/7/8 & iPhoneX and site has been designed to be responsive on devices with minimum 240px width upto desktop.
+-   The site has been designed to be responsive on different devices - mobile to desktop.The website has been viewed on different devices such as Desktop, Laptop, different iPhones and Android devices.

 -   The website has also been viewed on a variety of different devices through Chrome Developer Tools.

--  Testing has been done to ensure that all pages are linking correctly.
+-  Testing has been done to ensure that all pages are linked correctly.

 -  Friends and family members  across global locations  have been asked to review the site and document any bugs and/or user experience issues.